-The agreement will contain specific project milestones or benchmarks related to activities during the Construction Period.
+The agreement will contain specific project milestones or benchmarks related to activities during the Construction Period to ensure that the project is completed on time.
 If the project milestones or benchmarks are not met without a valid explanation or if there are periods of inactivity without a valid explanation will be considered a material breach of the project and subject to the repayment provision.

 Deployment Project Period - For awarded projects, the Deployment Project Period is the time from execution of the Grant Agreement to the time that service is available to the prospective broadband recipient under the grant.
-The timeline for this construction period is two years from the effective date of the grant agreement, but no later than December 30, 2022.
+The timeline for this construction period is two years from the effective date of the grant agreement.
 All funds related to the project are required to be expended during the Construction Period.